 EXPERIMENTAL HUMANITIES LAB

-Our lab wants to make sense of human stories and wants to produce a catalogue of basic narratives.
+One of our goals is to produce a catalogue of basic narratives.
 We study narratives and narrative thinking through a variety of methods, including serial reproduction.
 Put more simply: we play the telephone game with large numbers of people who retell stories for us.
 Our goals are to better understand the way we use narratives and to utilize narratives to improve learning and human interactions.